Search This Blog

 Lace Making School.
 Charity school for local girls West Street founded 1624 by Sir William Borlase but did not operate as long, as funds from the Borlase charity were insufficient.

 Leighton House School, Glade Road.
-Boys boarding school age 10-16 yrs, ran point by Miss Curtis who previously ran Misses Curtis' School Q.V.
+Boys prep boarding school age 10-16 yrs, ran point by Miss Curtis who previously ran Misses Curtis' School Q.V.
 At Leighton House late 1883 till at least 1898.
 Classical education but cricket and football offered too.
 See here for more

 Little Marlow National School.
 About to be opened in 1854.
 In 1920 the elementary school is described as a former Sunday school.